 “Wait,” said MZ, hoping that the readers of this stupid story would make the connection from some of the earlier illustrations.
 “Youíre Robin of Lacie and Robinís Vegan Chips?
 Theyíre amazing!
 We sell out of them at the malt shop where I work every day!”

-Jonny laughed nervously at his companion making a reference to the chipsí future popularity, and stuffed a Slim Jim down her throat, but Robin seemed not to notice.
+Jonny laughed nervously at his companion making a reference to the chipsí future popularity and stuffed a Slim Jim down her throat to shut her up, but Robin seemed not to notice.

 “Weíre looking for financial backers if you know anyone.”

 “Iíll ask around,” answered Jonny, wanting to change the subject from events in the future.
 “Iím sure your being lesbians makes things difficult around here for you too.”